-With the rapid advancement of artificial intelligence (AI) applications to assist in writing, the section on Writing assistance in Chapter 6 discusses how to navigate the important issues related to academic integrity, values and a university's student code of conduct.
+With the rise of artificial intelligence (AI) applications to assist in writing, Writing assistance in Chapter 6 discusses how to navigate the important issues related to academic integrity, values and a university's student code of conduct.

-In summary, the RWG is a resource aimed at helping engineering students develop essential report-writing skills that will lead to clear, precise, and professional communication, ultimately contributing to success in the workplace.
+In summary, the RWG is a valuable tool aimed at helping engineering students develop essential report-writing skills that will contribute to clear, precise, and professional communication, ultimately contributing to their success in the workplace.